Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 ## Conflicting add-ons
-- (currently none since I'm not aware of any currently)
+- None since I'm not aware of any currently.
+Let me know if you find one!

 ## Required Anki add-ons